Marijuana Consumption Amongst Baby Boomers Has Doubled In The Past Decade, Study Reveals

 Young adults are still, by far, the most frequent consumers of cannabis indica and sativa, as the study is quick to point out.

-Attitudes surrounding the cannabis plant are shifting somewhat quickly in North America, with Canada set to legalize the flowers of the plant for recreational use as of October 17, 2018 — according to Business Insider.
-While some provinces and territories have the option to opt-out of certain legislative options such as home grows and home cultivation, many provinces such as Nova Scotia and Newfoundland and Labrador have decided to allow their citizens these additional benefits.
+Attitudes surrounding the cannabis plant are shifting somewhat quickly in North America, with Canada set to legalize the flowers of the plant for recreational use as of October 17, 2018, according to Business Insider.
+While some provinces and territories have the option to opt-out of certain legislative options such as home grows and home cultivation, many provinces, such as Nova Scotia, Newfoundland, and Labrador have decided to allow their citizens these additional benefits.

-In the United States, the issue is still hotly debated despite many states having already opted to legalize recreational marijuana use.
-As Esquire reports, it remains an uphill battle, with the federal government still maintaining cannabis as a Schedule I drug with severe legal consequences for cultivation and possession despite 9 states having voted to legalize already.
+In the United States, the issue is still hotly debated, despite many states having already opted to legalize recreational marijuana use.
+As Esquire reports, it remains an uphill battle, with the federal government still maintaining cannabis as a Schedule I drug with severe legal consequences for cultivation and possession despite nine states having voted to legalize already.

-A softening stigma, however, even amongst the older and traditionally more conservative cohort may signal a sea change in the public perception of the plant.
+A softening stigma, even amongst the older and traditionally more conservative cohor,t may signal a sea change in the public perception of the plant.
 Even President Donald Trump, as Forbes reports, may be in the early stages of signaling a federal decriminalization move that would see the issue pushed back to the states, many of which would likely legalize at the next available ballot initiative.